 What damages are available when there is a breach of contract?

-The general measure of damages where a party has breached a contract is CONSEQUENTIAL DAMAGES, that is the amount of MONEY to put the non-breaching party in the position it would have been had the contract been performed.
+The general measure of damages where a party has breached a contract is CONSEQUENTIAL DAMAGES, which is the amount of MONEY to put the non-breaching party in the position it would have been had the contract been performed.

 Are there any defenses the breaching party can raise in a breach of contract lawsuit?